 Montreal writer and publisher Linda Leith was born in Northern Ireland and has lived in London, Basel, Paris, Budapest, and Ottawa.

-Her most recent book is the literary history Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis (Signature 2010), published in a French translation as Écrire au temps du nationalisme by Alain Roy (Leméac Éditeur, 2014).
+Her most recent books are The Girl from Dream City: A Literary Life (University of Regina Press, 2021) the literary history Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis (Signature 2010), published in a French translation as Écrire au temps du nationalisme by Alain Roy (Leméac Éditeur, 2014).

 Marrying Hungary is a memoir originally commissioned by Leméac and published in French as Épouser la Hongrie (2004, trans.
 Aline Apostolska), and then in Serbian (Rad, 2005, trans.
 Aleksandra Mancic) before publication in English (Signature 2008).